boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/bing-maps.md

 ## Hidden Column

-Hidden columns are useful in cases where we don't want the fields to take part in the visualization, but only to be used for [linking](#linking), [filtering](#filtering) and [view data](#view-data).
+Hidden columns are useful when we don't want certain fields to participate in the visualization, but only to be used for [linking](#linking), [filtering](#filtering) and [view data](#view-data).

 ![Hidden column](/static/assets/visualizing-data/visualization-widgets/images/bing-maps/assigndata.png)

-We can configure both measure and dimension fields into the hidden column.
-For measure we will be having all the settings we have for the measure fields expect formatting and filtering.
+Both measure and dimension fields can be configured into the hidden column.
+For measure fields, all settings available for measure fields, except formatting and filtering, can be applied.

 ![measure](/static/assets/visualizing-data/visualization-widgets/images/bing-maps/measure.png)

-In the case of dimension fields we will having the following options only.
+For dimension fields, only the following options are available.

 ![Dimension](/static/assets/visualizing-data/visualization-widgets/images/bing-maps/dimension.png)

 #### Linking

-The primary use case of the hidden columns is linking.
-On configuring hidden columns, we can see below that the fields configured in hidden columns are listed in the linking section.
-On configuring the column in linking we can pass the corresponding column value in linking parameter.
+The primary use case of hidden columns is linking.
+When hidden columns are configured, the fields listed in the hidden columns are displayed in the linking section.
+By configuring a column in the linking section, we can pass the corresponding column value as a linking parameter.

-**Measure Based Example:** If we wish to pass the number of UnitsInStock as an URL parameter but do not want it to influence the visualization, we can configure the UnitsInStock in the hidden columns and incorporate them into the link.
+**Measure Based Example:** If we want to pass the number of UnitsInStock as a URL parameter without impacting the visualization, we can configure UnitsInStock in the hidden columns and include it in the link.

 ![Linking](/static/assets/visualizing-data/visualization-widgets/images/bing-maps/link-measure.png)

-**Dimension Based Example:** If we wish to pass the region as an URL parameter but do not want it to influence the visualization, we can configure the region in the hidden columns and incorporate them into the link.
+**Dimension Based Example:** If we want to pass the region as a URL parameter without influencing the visualization, we can configure the region in the hidden columns and incorporate it into the link.

 ![Linking](/static/assets/visualizing-data/visualization-widgets/images/bing-maps/link-dimension.png)

 #### Filtering

-You can use hidden columns to filter data in the visualizations.
-Configure hidden columns and click the below filter icon.
+Hidden columns can also be used for filtering data in visualizations.
+To do this, configure hidden columns and click on the filter icon.

 ![Filtering](/static/assets/visualizing-data/visualization-widgets/images/bing-maps/filtericon.png)

-Click the Custom button highlighted in the filter configuration dialog image below.
-It will list all the fields configured in the widget.
-Keep the field configured in the hidden column and remove the other fields, then click the Update button.
+Click the Custom button that is highlighted in the filter configuration dialog image below.
+It will display a list of all the fields that have been configured in the widget.
+Retain the field that is configured in the hidden column and remove the other fields.
+Finally, click the Update button.

 ![Filtering](/static/assets/visualizing-data/visualization-widgets/images/bing-maps/custom.png)

-Now, we can see in the below image, the data is filtered based on the hidden column field instead of the actual column that we bound in the widget.
+Now, we can see in the image below that the data is filtered based on the hidden column field instead of the actual column that we bound in the widget.

 ![Filtering](/static/assets/visualizing-data/visualization-widgets/images/bing-maps/hidden-column-filter.png)

-For more details about filtering the widget data, refer to the [Filter Configuration documentation](/working-with-dashboards/configuring-dashboard-filters/)
+For more details about filtering the widget data, refer to the [Cross Filter Configuration documentation](/working-with-dashboards/configuring-cross-filters/).

 #### View Data

 You can view the data in the hidden columns in the underlying data view.
-This is useful for checking the data in more detail and can help you to identify any issues with the data.
+This is useful for checking the data in more detail and can help you identify any issues with the data.

 ![View data](/static/assets/visualizing-data/visualization-widgets/images/bing-maps/viewdata.png)

-> **NOTE:** We don't recommend to configure lower hierarchy data in hidden columns as we can see in the info icon in `Hidden Column` section denotes the same.
+> **NOTE:** We do not recommend configuring lower hierarchy data in hidden columns, as indicated by the info icon in the `Hidden Column` section.

 ![Hidden Column ](/static/assets/visualizing-data/visualization-widgets/images/bing-maps/info-icon.png)

-The below map displays the unit price by ship country without hidden columns.
+The map below displays the unit price by ship country without any hidden columns.

 ![Before](/static/assets/visualizing-data/visualization-widgets/images/bing-maps/before.png)

-If we configure lower hierarchy data (Ship City) in hidden columns, the data configured in the widgets gets duplicated, and incorrect data is displayed in the tooltip, as we can see in the image below.
+If you configure lower hierarchy data (Ship City) in hidden columns, the data in the widgets will be duplicated and incorrect data will be displayed in the tooltip, as shown in the image below.

 ![After](/static/assets/visualizing-data/visualization-widgets/images/bing-maps/after.png)

 ### Latitude Section

-Bind column by dragging and dropping the element from sections to `Latitude`.
+To bind a column, drag and drop the element from the sections to the `Latitude` section.

 ![Latitude fields](/static/assets/visualizing-data/visualization-widgets/images/bing-maps/latitude-fields.png)

 > **NOTE:**
-* The field added in this section will act as a latitude value.
+> * The field added in this section will act as a latitude value.

 ### Longitude Section

-Drag and drop the elements from sections to `Longitude` section.
+Drag and drop the elements from the sections to the `Longitude` section.

 ![Longitude fields](/static/assets/visualizing-data/visualization-widgets/images/bing-maps/longitude-fields.png)

 > **NOTE:**
-* The field added in this section will act as a longitude value.
+> * The field added in this section will act as a longitude value.

 *Image: Bing maps widget after configuring the mandatory fields.*